AtulKumar69/HomeDepotClone/README.md

 We have been learning Full Stack-Web Development at Masai School.We would like to share our construct week project that we have made during unit-3 at Masai school.Here is the link of our homedepot cone site.

+* The Home Depot, is the largest home improvement retailer in the United States, supplying tools, construction products, appliances, and services.
+              The company is headquartered in incorporated Cobb County, Georgia, with an Atlanta mailing address.

 [https://visionary-pastelito-fbdbfd.netlify.app/]

 ### Tech Stack:-